samrushing/paper_key/README.md

 Depending on your level of paranoia, you could run this on a fresh VM, or simply redirect the output directly to a printer.

+Note: Because the `python-ecdsa` package does not yet support compressed keys, this utility currently supports only uncompressed keys.

 usage
 -----